-The assigned BCA of baa1 is close to the scorecard-indicated BCA of a3.
+The assigned BCA of a3 is in line with the scorecard-indicated BCA of a3.

 The methodologies used in this rating were the European Social Housing Providers rating methodology, published in April 2018, and the Government-Related Issuers rating methodology, published in February 2020.